kiboschool/course-data-structures-and-algorithms/src/lessons/week-03/efficiency.md

 Here, we perform a constant time operation (a print statement) inside of a linear (`O(n)`) loop, so the overall running time is `O(1) * O(n) = O(n)`.

-The same principle applies for recursive functions, except instead of counting the number of iterations of a *loop*, we are counting the number of *recursive function calls*.
-This is because the number of recursive function calls determines the number of times the body of the function is executed.
+The same principle applies for recursive functions, except instead of counting the number of iterations of a *loop*, we are counting the number of *function calls*.
+This is because the number of function calls determines the number of times the body of the function is executed.

 Consider the following `count_down()` function, which counts down from `n` to 0: